-This subpart previously only affected RICE with a site-rating greater than 500 brake horsepower that are located at a major source of HAP emissions.
-The EPA published a final rule that promulgates standards for new and reconstructed engines (after June 12, 2006) with a site rating of less than or equal to 500 HP located at major sources, and for new and reconstructed engines (after June 12, 2006) located at area sources.
-Owners and operators of new or reconstructed 4SLB engines with a site rating of greater than or equal to 250 HP and less than or equal to 500 HP located at a major source are subject to the same MACT standards previously established for 4SLB engines above 500 HP at a major source, and must also meet the requirements of 40 CFR Part 60 Subpart JJJJ, except for the emissions standards for CO.
-Owner and operators of new or reconstructed stationary RICE located at an area source, must meet the requirements of 40 CFR Subpart IIII or Subpart JJJJ.
-All engines pre-date NSPS Subpart JJJJ, therefore, there are no standards applicable under Subpart ZZZZ.
+Subpart ZZZZ, Reciprocating Internal Combustion Engines (RICE).
+This subpart previously affected only RICE with a site rating greater than 500 brake horsepower that were located at a major source of HAP emissions.
+On January 18, 2008, the EPA published a final rule that promulgates standards for new and reconstructed engines (after June 12, 2006) with a site-rating less than or equal to 500 HP located at major sources, and new and reconstructed engines (after June 12, 2006) located at area sources.
+Owners and operators of new or reconstructed engines (after June 12, 2006) at area sources, and new or reconstructed engines with a site-rating equal to or less than 500 HP located at a major source (except new or reconstructed 4-stroke lean-burn engines with a site-rating greater than or equal to 250 HP and less than or equal to 500 HP located at a major source) must meet the requirements of Subpart ZZZZ by complying with either 40 CFR Part 60 Subpart IIII (for CI engines), or 40 CFR Part 60 Subpart JJJJ (for SI engines).
+Owners and operators of new or reconstructed 4SLB engines with a site-rating greater than or equal to 250 HP and less than or equal to 500 HP located at a major source are subject to the same MACT standards previously established for 4SLB engines above 500 HP at a major source, and must also meet the requirements of 40 CFR Part 60 Subpart JJJJ, except for the emission standards for CO.
+The facility is a major source of HAP emissions.